calblueprint/dccentralkitchen/docs/shared/navigation.md

 #### Adding a link to the drawer

 ::: tip
-The external links in the hamburger menu can be modified without updating the code by updating the redirect URL of the shortlinks.
+The external links in the hamburger menu can be modified without updating the code by updating the redirect URL of the short-links.
 See [this table](../admin/links.html#shortlinks) for a reference on the existing links in the hamburger menus.
 :::

 These links are basically hardcoded and not passed in as props from the `DrawerNavigator` to `DrawerContent`.
 To add functional buttons (such as the LogOut button), add a styled `TouchableOpacity` and have it and call a function in `onPress`.